A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Abstract

 \section{Abstract}

-Causal inference grows increasingly complex as the number of confounders increases.
-Given treatments $X$, confounders $Z$ and outcomes $Y$, we develop a non-parametric method to test the \textit{do-null} hypothesis $H_0:\; p(y|\text{\it do}(X=x))=p(y)$ against the general alternative.
-Building on the Hilbert Schmidt Independence Criterion (HSIC) for marginal independence testing, we propose backdoor-HSIC (bd-HSIC) and demonstrate that it is calibrated and has power for both binary and continuous treatments under a large number of confounders.
+Causal inference grows increasingly complex as the dimension of confounders increases.
+Given treatments $X$, outcomes $Y$, and measured confounders $Z$, we develop a non-parametric method to test the \textit{do-null} hypothesis that, after an intervention on $X$, there is no marginal dependence of $Y$ on $X$, against the general alternative.
+Building on the Hilbert-Schmidt Independence Criterion (HSIC) for marginal independence testing, we propose backdoor-HSIC (bd-HSIC), an \emph{importance weighted} HSIC which combines \emph{density ratio estimation} with kernel methods.
+Experiments on simulated data verify the correct size and that the estimator has power for both binary and continuous treatments under a large number of confounding variables.
 Additionally, we establish convergence properties of the estimators of covariance operators used in bd-HSIC.
-We investigate the advantages and disadvantages of bd-HSIC against parametric tests as well as the importance of using the do-null testing in contrast to marginal independence testing or conditional independence testing.
+We investigate the advantages and disadvantages of bd-HSIC against parametric tests as well as the importance of using the do-null testing in contrast to marginal or conditional independence testing.
 A complete implementation can be found at \hyperlink{https://github.com/MrHuff/kgformula}{\texttt{https://github.com/MrHuff/kgformula}}.